How do I decide what lens type to have?

 Astigmatism is a condition in which the eye is not a perfect sphere but slightly more egg shaped and means that light is focused differently depending on which direction it approaches the eye.
 The effect is blurred vision, and can be corrected by glasses, contact lenses or laser surgery, just like other focusing errors.

 Any significant astigmatism can be corrected with glasses but if you are having any form of lens surgery you have the opportunity to have your astigmatism corrected using toric intra-ocular lenses which can reduce your dependence on glasses.
 The less astigmatism you have, the better your distance vision will be, but, as with standard lenses, you will still need to wear glasses to read.

 Benefits of toric lenses are maximised by making sure that the lenses are put in exactly the correct position so the the direction or “axis” is accurately aligned.
-The axial position of the lens is not important in non-toxic lenses but in topic lenses it is of paramount importance.
+The axial position of the lens is not important in non-toric lenses but in toric lenses it is of paramount importance.

 TECNIS® Toric IOLs address astigmatism at the time of cataract surgery.
 They are available in monofocal for distance vision and in extended depth of focus for continuous vision across the full range.

 These images are for illustrative purposes only and do not represent actual data derived from studies.
 These illustrative simulations are intended to help you better understand your vision in certain eye conditions.